AnnaSeDab/BookSpire/README.md

 Modal adding extra layer of security over delete button:
 The modal would not load book.id/review.id correctly.
 Books/reviews are displayed using the for loop and modal would take the id of the first object of the loop rather than the one that was clicked.

+User not able to log in as password firld was set to max 15 characters in models.py.
+After attempting to update database.
+I was told by the tutor it will be easiest to drop and create database again.

+Review body had to have more than 50 characters when created but could be shorter when edited.
+Added minlength="50" attribute to teh from.

 ## Deployment